AnaviTechnology/anavi-info-uhat/README.md

-# ANAVI Info pHAT
+# ANAVI Info uHAT

-ANAVI Info pHAT is an open source hardware Raspberry Pi pHAT (add-on board) for rapid prototyping of Internet of Things (IoT) powered by free and open source software.
+ANAVI Info uHAT is an open source hardware Raspberry Pi uHAT (add-on board) for rapid prototyping of Internet of Things (IoT) powered by free and open source software.
 It features:

 * 3 Buttons
+* Red and green indication LEDs
 * Slot of mini OLED I2C display
 * Slots for up to 3 plug and play I2C sensors for temperature, barometric pressure, humidity and light
 * UART (Universal asynchronous receiver/transmitter) pins for debugging